Egrodo/trading-bot/README.md

 # Stock Market Trading Game for Discord servers

-Find out who is the best wallstreetbets user on your server with customizable fantasy stock trading!
+Find out who is the best wallstreetbets monkey on your server with this customizable fantasy stock trading bot!

-Server admins define seasons of the game where their users may participate in a fantasy day-trading game.
-At the start of the season they will receive a certain amount of money to use buying/selling stock.
-Whoever ends up with the most money at the end of the season is the winner and is immortalized on the leaderboard!
+> NOTE: Due to API price limitations the game currently uses stock data from the
+> previous market close, not live data.
+This may be changed in future
+> iterations.

+## Features

+- Check the price of stocks on any exchange
+- Admin-definable "seasons" that will allow for time-limited customizable trading challenges
+- Users can sign up for a season and receive an initial admin-definable grant amount to trade with
+- Users can buy and sell stocks with this balance
+- Users can check their stock portfolio or cash balance at any time

+## Planned Features:

+- At the end of the season the bot will post the final leaderboard to the server
+- Customizable challenges / restrictions per-season
+- Placing in a season will reward winners with special roles as reward